Model-independent dark matter detection with the Cherenkov Telescope Array Observatory: Conclusion

 In this paper we show how to construct a dark matter model independent inference framework for analysing $\gamma$-ray event data.
 This framework allows one to perform inference on the annihilation or branching ratios that quantify the interaction between dark matter and conventional standard model particles.
 With this approach we show that one retains similar levels of sensitivity to previous works \cite{CTA2021, pinchbeck2024gammabayes} while allowing broader classes of dark matter models to be investigated in a single fit.
 Additionally, in the case of a 5$\sigma$ detection this approach facilitates Bayesian model comparison by whether the annihilation or branching ratios of a model could lie within the constraints calculated by this inference.

 Future work will investigate generalising the dark matter density profile and including a parameter for whether the signal comes from annihilation or decay to further reduce the dark matter model independence of approach.
-It may also prove useful to further split the backgrounds into sub-components for a more flexible background model.
-Further expansion of this framework will require the implementation of a sample re-weighting scheme.
+It may also prove useful to further split the backgrounds into sub-components and investigate different realisations of the diffuse backgrounds to account for systematics in the high energy regime for a more flexible background model.
+Further expansion of this framework will require the implementation of a sample re-weighting scheme or different method for approximating the posterior distribution.
 The main issues with larger generalisation currently are the memory usage related to the initial nuisance parameter marginalisation method for multiple prior hyper-parameters.